 Art.
 Judge.
 Organisations.

 of Wales Arts Council's Book of the Year Award

-Davies is a Welsh poet, author and lyricist, who has won numerous prizes,
+Davies is a Welsh author, who has won numerous prizes,

 including the Wales Book of the Year Award.

 much-sought-after lyricist, he collaborates extensively with composers and